 The Opera House is one of the most distinctive buildings in the world.
-You can get some really nice photos on the steps of The Opera House or from further back to capture the unique shape of the building.
-If you want to find the best places to take pictures of The Opera House read my Instagrammable guide here!
+One of the best places to take photos of The Sydney Opera House is on the steps, or from further back to capture the unique shape of the building.

 Opera House Bar

 The Opera House Bar is the perfect place to stop for an afternoon drink before continuing with sightseeing.
 It is an outdoor bar offering stunning views out over The Harbour Bridge and The Opera House.

 There is a lively atmosphere here and it is busy but it is easy enough to get a seat with a great view.
 Drinks are reasonably priced.

 Sydney Botanic Gardens are located in the middle of the city just behind The Opera House and are free to visit.
 The gardens are very large and are heritage listed with many species of plants here.

 They are a popular attraction in Sydney and there are some great views overlooking the bay from the gardens.
 If you want to save time and money, grab some takeaway food or a sandwich from a shop and enjoy a picnic here for your lunch.